Aliases for FCER1A Gene

 GeneCards Summary for FCER1A Gene

 FCER1A (Fc Fragment Of IgE Receptor Ia) is a Protein Coding gene.
-Diseases associated with FCER1A include Allergic Urticaria and Dermatographia.
-Among its related pathways are Immune response Fc epsilon RI pathway and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Diseases associated with FCER1A include Allergic Urticaria and Pleomorphic Lipoma.
+Among its related pathways are TCR Signaling (Qiagen) and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include IgE binding and IgE receptor activity.
 An important paralog of this gene is FCGR3A.

 UniProtKB/Swiss-Prot for FCER1A Gene

 Binds to the Fc region of immunoglobulins epsilon.
 High affinity receptor.
 Responsible for initiating the allergic response.
 Binding of allergen to receptor-bound IgE leads to cell activation and the release of mediators (such as histamine) responsible for the manifestations of allergy.
 The same receptor also induces the secretion of important lymphokines.